daphatmidnight/discord_theme_tighter/README.md

 ### I really don't like what you did to the search popup and such.
 Neither did I. It was a lazy fix.

+### Why didn't you make it a plugin for Discord_Theme?
+Because my changes felt a bit too personal and opinionised.
+I added changes upon changes and now it does not really have a single purpose anymore (so, Discord Theme Tighter is not really the best name since I did more than tighten it up).

+However, feel free to cherrypick stuff and make it its own plugin and such.
+I don't mind at all.

 ### I wanna insult you in your face.
 (Or have a nice chat.
 Or bring up an issue with the theme.)
 Okay just contact me on Discord: `unit#1753`